Personal profile

 Inclusive Careers in Engineering (ICE) Project (2024–present)

-I am the Principal Investigator (PI) of the ICE research project, currently under revision for ESRC funding.
-The project aims to advance organisational inclusion by promoting equitable career progression for marginalised engineers, with a particular focus on the intersection of ethnicity/race and gender, as well as other dimensions such as disability and caring responsibilities.
-The research team includes Co-Investigators Dr Lakshman Wimalasena (HWU) and Dr Judith Abolle-Okoyeagu (RGU); Mentor Professor Kate Sang; Advisors Professor Lisa-Dionne Morris and Professor Emeritus Bob Reuben, alongside professional partners.
+I am the Principal Investigator (PI) of the ICE research project, which aims to advance organisational inclusion by promoting equitable career progression for marginalised engineers, with a particular focus on the intersection of ethnicity/race and gender, as well as other dimensions such as disability and caring responsibilities.
+We are collaborating with project advisors including Professor Lisa-Dionne Morris (University of Leeds) and Professor Emeritus Bob Reuben (EPS, HWU), and industrial partners such as Women in Science and Engineering (WISE), the Association for Black and Minority Ethnic Engineers (AFBE), Black Women in Engineering (BWEng), and SiSTEM.
+This project is funded by the British Academy/Leverhulme Small Research Grant (2025–26).

 Collaboration with Public Health Scotland (PHS) (2025–present)